AmineDjeghri/awesome-os-setup/docs/windows_workflow/README_windows.md

 ## 4. More (deprecated)
 - Add more Desktop icons (PC, Downloads...): Personalization->themes->desktop icon settings
 - Use Quiet Hours and add only the applications that you want them to send you a notification, (Brave will still send you notifications to get BAT, but it will never appear)
- - <ins>Windows partition</ins>: use the window partition integrated software to create, delete or format partitions
+ - **Windows partition**: use the window partition integrated software to create, delete or format partitions
  - If you consider buying a computer with a GPU for Deep Learning, choose a computer with an NVIDIA GPU that supports CUDA (preferably > RTX 2000 series).

 - Wifi & Router 5ghz: